grandeljay/wordpress-mailjet-integration/README.md

 # Mailjet for WordPress
 A simple Mailjet integration for WordPress.

 This plugin isn't meant to be user friendly and have a fancy user inferface.
-It is for developers who want to integrate mailjet into WordPress without all the bloat.
+It is for developers who want to integrate Mailjet into WordPress without all the bloat.
 It is aiming to be simple, uncomplicated and very customizable.

 ## Getting started